drone/autoscaler-docs/content/install/hetzner.md

 ## Create a Drone Token

 You need to create a Drone user token with administrative privilege that you can provide to the autoscaler.
 The autoscaler will use this token to remotely access the Drone build queue.
+If you do not know how to create a token please see [our tutorial](https://docs.drone.io/manage/user/machine/).

 ## Create a Hetzner Token